 Developing practical/social skills and personal interests.
 Pupils will complete this section as part of their Food Technology, Art and Land Based Studies courses and helps build their confidence in a variety of different skill areas.

 Expedition:

-Planning, training for and completion of an adventurous journey in the UK (takes place locally during the summer term in year eleven).
+Planning, training for and completion of an adventurous journey in the UK (takes place in Year 11)